bharath12b5/mvn-linux/Building-V8-libraries.md

 4. **(V8 3.28 only)** Building V8 3.28 or newer requires Python 2.7, which is not available as a pre-built RPM from RHEL 6 or SLES 11.
 Before building V8, you need to build Python 2.7, which in turn has a dependency on OpenSSL 1.0.2a on SLES 11.
 The next two sections describe how to build OpenSSL 1.0.2a and Python 2.7.

-   If you are building V8 3.28 on RHEL 7 or SLES 12, Python 2.7 should already be avaialble and V8 3.28 should build correctly, so just skip ahead to [Building V8](#building-v8).
+   If you are building V8 3.28 on RHEL 7, SLES 12 and Ubuntu 16.04, Python 2.7 should already be avaialble and V8 3.28 should build correctly, so just skip ahead to [Building V8](#building-v8).

 ### **(V8 3.28 on SLES 11 only)** Install OpenSSL 1.0.2a